Father Jules Arceneaux

 - 2004: St. Francis Regis Church, Pastor (Arnaudville, LA)

 - Unknown date: St. Catherine of Alexandria (Arnaudville, LA)

 Summary of Sexual Abuse Allegations against Fr.
 Jules Arceneaux:

-As of 2020, Jules Arceneaux was working as a therapist in Lafayette, LA.
+As of 2020, Jules Arceneaux was working as a behavioral health therapist in Lafayette, Louisiana.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Lafayette in Louisiana.
 If you need a lawyer because you were sexually abused by a priest in Louisiana, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Lafayette may now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Louisiana and nationwide.
 We can help.